fyffep/AFLplusplus-Combined/README.md

   default configuration on Google's [fuzzbench](https://github.com/google/fuzzbench/tree/master/fuzzers/aflplusplus).

-## Building and installing AFL++
+## Building and installing AFLCombined

-To have AFL++ easily available with everything compiled, pull the image directly from the Docker Hub (available for both x86_64 and arm64):
+To have AFLCombined easily available with everything compiled, pull the AFL++ image directly from the Docker Hub (available for both x86_64 and arm64):

 ```shell